MixedDataViz/MixedDataViz/README.md

-An Introduction to mixedviz for Visualizing Mixed-featured Data
+An Introduction to MixedDataViz for Visualizing Mixed-featured Data
 ================

 This package is developed for 3D radial visualization of high-dimensional and mixed-featured datasets.
 We propose a Max-Ratio Projection (MRP) method that utilizes the group information in high dimensions to provide distinctive lower-dimensional projections that are then displayed in the 3D space.
 Our methodology is extended to datasets with discrete and mixed features where a generalized distributional transform (GDT) is used in conjuction with copula models before applying MRP and the 3D visualization.
 Our display engine is called starcoords3D that extends the classic 2D star coordinates visualization and displays multivariate data on the 3D space.
-This document gives a brief introduction to the functions included in `mixedviz` with several application examples.
+This document gives a brief introduction to the functions included in `MixedDataViz` with several application examples.

 Instructions for interactive views
 ----------------------------------